Computer Hacking Forensic Investigator v10 (inclusive of certification exam voucher)

 - Perform digital forensic acquisitions

-- Examine and analyze text, graphics, multimedia, and digital images
+- Examine and analyse text, graphics, multimedia, and digital images

 - Conduct thorough examinations of computer hard disk drives, and other electronic data storage media